/*

 Project 1 – LED Flasher – Code Overview

-Posted by rinson
+Posted by rinson in: Arduino GEAR UP project 1

 Open up your Arduino IDE and type in the code from Listing 2-1.